sivagms/acrdocs/container-registry-get-started-docker-cli.md

 ## Login to a registry

 Run **docker login** to login to your container registry with your [registry credentials](./container-registry-authentication.md).
 We recommend that you login with an Azure Active Directory [service principal](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/) that you assign to your registry.
-Make sure to use the fully qualified registry name (all lowercase; the "-exp" in the prefix is required for preview).
+Make sure to use the fully qualified registry name (all lowercase; the **-exp** in the prefix is required for preview).

 The following example passes the service principal Id and password: